learning-zone/javascript-basics/README.md

 #### Q. ***How do you submit a form using JavaScript?***

 You can submit a form using JavaScript use document.form[0].submit().
-All the form input's information is submitted using onsubmit event handler
+All the form input information is submitted using onsubmit event handler

 ```javascript
 function submit() {
     document.form[0].submit();
 }
 ```

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>